cammdu/crystal-toolbox/installation/Dials,Mdx2,NeXpy.md

 <details>
 <summary> NeXpy </summary>
 NeXpy is the GUI that accompanies Mdx2.
 NeXpy should be installed in a second environment running on python 3.9 (or the last stable release).
 NeXpy only processes files in a NexusFormat structure (.nxs).
-Hierarchal data formats such as .h5 can be converted to the NexusFormat using this (link) script
+Hierarchal data formats such as .h5 can be converted to the NexusFormat using this [script](https://github.com/cammdu/crystal-toolbox/blob/main/mdx2/h5_to_nexpy.md)
 NeXpy can be installed using conda:

    ```